KillerLoM/backend_newspaper/README.md

 - Thirdly: You will create the database sever.
 Note: You have to set the port is 5432, name is postgres and password is 123456789 because i have setted up the configuration of sever
 - Fourthly: You need to create database with the name is Db_Server and click right on mouse and click restore.
 After that you need to chose the file data that you have installed
 - Finally.
 After restore data file.
 You open it and if you see three tables data.
 You have set up succesfull and open the project from your ideas and run project.
+# View document about project
+You can see document about project by path: http://localhost:8888/swagger-ui/index.html
+- On that link, you can know how to api return the data to you
+- You also can know how to use the api and build it from the swagger document
 # Run project frontend
 After you have successfully enabled.
 Let's go to the frontend project and enjoy.
 Link frontend project: [frontend_newspapers-main](https://github.com/KillerLoM/frontend_newspapers-main)